Who Is Glenn Close?

 Following the conclusion of Damages, Close found her way back to Broadway in a 2014 revival of Edward Albee's A Delicate Balance.
 In 2016, she revisited the role of Norma Desmond in a London West End production of Sunset Boulevard.

-More Oscar Attention for 'Albert Nobbs' and 'The Wife'
+More Oscar Attention for 'Albert Nobbs,' 'The Wife' and 'Hillbilly Elegy'

 Along with her acclaimed television and theater work, Close continued to find film roles to her liking.
 She earned the sixth Oscar nomination of her career for her contributions to Albert Nobbs (2011), playing a butler who shields her true gender to retain her hotel job.